 For nominations or other business to be properly brought before an annual meeting by a stockholder, the stockholder must have given timely notice thereof in writing to the Corporate Secretary.
-To be timely, a stockholder's notice shall be delivered to the Secretary of the Company at the Company's principal executive office at 3300 Nacogdoches Road, Suite 216, San Antonio, Texas 78217, and not later than the close of business on the 90 th day nor earlier than the close of business on the 120 day prior to the first anniversary of the preceding year's annual meeting; provided, however, that in the event that the date of the annual meeting is more than 30 days before or more than 60 days after such anniversary date, notice by the stockholder to be timely must be so delivered not earlier than the close of business on the 120 day prior to such annual meeting and not later than the close of business on the later of (i) the 90 day prior to such annual meeting, or (ii) the 10 day following the day on which public announcement of the date of such meeting is first made by the Company.
-The anniversary of this year's Annual Meeting will be Saturday, June 6, 2026.
-Thus, a stockholder notice must be received by the Company no later than March 8, 2026, and no earlier than February 6, 2026.
+To be timely, a stockholder's notice shall be delivered to the Secretary of the Company at the Company's principal executive office at 3300 Nacogdoches Road, Suite 216, San Antonio, Texas 78217, and not later than the close of business on the 90 th day nor earlier than the close of business on the 120th day prior to the first anniversary of the preceding year's annual meeting; provided, however, that in the event that the date of the annual meeting is more than 30 days before or more than 60 days after such anniversary date, notice by the stockholder to be timely must be so delivered not earlier than the close of business on the 120th day prior to such annual meeting and not later than the close of business on the later of (i) the 90th day prior to such annual meeting, or (ii) the 10th day following the day on which public announcement of the date of such meeting is first made by the Company.
+The anniversary of this year's Annual Meeting will be July 25, 2026.
+Thus, a stockholder notice must be received by the Company no later than April 26, 2026, and no earlier than March 27, 2026.
 If the date of the 2026 Annual Meeting is changed, these dates may change.
 Such stockholder's notice is required to set forth, as to each matter the stockholder proposes to bring before an annual meeting, certain information specified in the By-laws and, to the extent applicable, required by Rule 14a-19 under the Exchange Act.
-A copy of the By-laws of the Company may be obtained from the Secretary of the Company at the address set forth above.
+A copy of the By-laws of the Company may be obtained from the Secretary of the Company at the address set forth, as to each matter the stockholder proposes to bring before an annual meeting, from the Secretary of the Company at the address set forth by Rule 14a-19 under the Exchange Act.
+A copy of the By-laws of the Company may be obtained from the Secretary of the Company at the address set forth.

-In addition to satisfying the foregoing advance notice requirements under the Company's By-laws, to comply with the universal-proxy rules under the Exchange Act, stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act and that is postmarked or transmitted electronically to the Company no later than April 7, 2026.
+In addition to satisfying the foregoing advance notice requirements under the Company's By-laws, to comply with the universal-proxy rules under the Exchange Act, stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act and that is postmarked or transmitted electronically to the Company no later than May 26, 2026.